 If you haven't read through one of my guides before, here's what you can expect: rather than trying to pick apart the episode line by line, I usually focus on 1-2 main themes or characters.
 The discussion will begin with an introduction, before viewing the episode, in which students read a relevant Scriptural passage tied to the main theme and begin to discuss their thoughts.
 Next, you'll let your students watch the episode, with relatively little commentary.
 Finally, you'll follow up on watching the episode by asking your students questions that will get them to reflect more deeply on how these themes showed up in the episode.

-Intro to Christmas with The Chosen: The Messengers
+Christmas with The Chosen: The Messengers Intro Questions

 To begin your discussion, ask your students: